wapmorgan/OpenApiGenerator/README.md

 - [ ] Support for few responses (with different HTTP codes).
 - [ ] Extracting class types into separate components (into openapi components).
 - [ ] Add `@paramFormat` for specifying parameter format - partially.
+- [ ] Support for dynamic action arguments in dynamic model